manasik29/Assignment_Forecasting_Cocacola_Prices/README.md

-# Assignment_Forecasting_Cocacola_Prices
+# Assignment_Forecasting_Cocacola_Sales

-Trying to forecast CocaCola prices for the future quarters by analyzing data from previous quarters of 10 years.
+**Trying to forecast CocaCola Sales for the future quarters till year 2006 by analyzing CocaCola Sales data from previous quarters of 10 years.**